dangaiden/dns_proxy/DNSoverTLS/Readme.md

 Example:
 ```
-docker run --name proxy_dns -e DNS_PROXY_IP=192.168.10.2 -d --net dns_nw10 dns_srv_proxy
+docker run --name proxy_dns -e DNS_PROXY_IP=192.168.10.2 -d --net dns_network dns_srv_proxy
 ```

 - To test it you can do it in different ways:

-You can try to use the IP address of the DNS proxy as your DNS/Nameserver and perform a nslookup or just navigate using web browser.
+You can try to use the IP address of the DNS proxy as your DNS/Nameserver and perform a nslookup or just navigate using your web browser.

 Tested it with the following tools: nslookup and dig